What our pupils say about Maths at Wheatfields

 Multiplication Tables and Corresponding Division Facts

-The Curriculum provides that all multiplication tables are learned by the end of year 4 and Wheatfields supports children to learn their times tables and related facts through:
+The Curriculum expectation is that all multiplication tables are learned by the end of year 4 and Wheatfields supports children to learn their times tables and related facts through:

 - A concrete, pictorial, abstract approach